 Power centre for industrial cyber security

 The first step in the plan is to build a power centre for industrial cyber security.
 Last year’s acquisition of Dutch company Applied Risk made this global group of companies the world’s largest player in the field of industrial cyber security.
+The acquisition of Dutch company Applied Risk in 2021 made DNV the world’s largest player in the field of industrial cyber security.

 “DNV has a unique position without any links to other market players and with technical expertise in many sectors.”“We work with everyone from the top management to the engineers on the shop floor.
 We really live up to our motto: ‘Cyber security for the real world’,” says DNV’s Maria Jinert Johansson.
 Photo: TUM Studio

-So says Maria Jinert Johansson, who has been a consultant and team leader for DNV Cyber Security’s Enterprise Systems for two years.
+So says Maria Jinert Johansson, who has been a consultant and team leader for DNV Cyber Security’s Enterprise Systems for three years.
 She says her working day consists of providing a lot of technical advice.

 “We provide consultancy services, so everyone here is a consultant.
 That involves a lot of technical advice, but also more at management level.
 We work with everyone from the top management to the engineers on the shop floor.
 We really live up to our motto: ‘Cyber security for the real world’.”